waymondo/ace-jump-zap/README.md

 ### Ace Jump Zap

-`ace-jump-zap` is the functionality of [`zap-to-char`](http://www.emacswiki.org/emacs/ZapToChar) and [`zap-up-to-char`](http://www.emacswiki.org/emacs/ZapUpToChar) using [`ace-jump-mode`](https://github.com/winterTTr/ace-jump-mode).
+`ace-jump-zap` provides the functionality of [`zap-to-char`](http://www.emacswiki.org/emacs/ZapToChar) and [`zap-up-to-char`](http://www.emacswiki.org/emacs/ZapUpToChar) using [`ace-jump-mode`](https://github.com/winterTTr/ace-jump-mode).
 In a nutshell, you may trigger a key-binding to launch `ace-jump-char-mode` to vaporize all characters between the cursor and the selected character.

 <!-- #### Installation -->